Social Icons

 Directed by Stephen Chbosky

-The reality of life for those who care to know is, “we will never get everything we want when we want it.
-Sometimes things work out, sometimes they do not, but we should never give up on living.”
-That’s the message of the movie, Wonder.
+The reality of life, for those who care to know, is this: “We will never get everything we want when we want it.
+Sometimes things work out, sometimes they don’t, but we should never give up on living.”
+That’s the message of the movie Wonder.

-The movie starts with the introduction of a kid in a spaceman's helmet, his name is August "Auggie" Pullman.
-Auggie has a rare medical facial deformity, which led to twenty-seven (27) surgeries to be able to breath, see, hear and remodel his face.
+The movie starts with the introduction of a kid in a spaceman’s helmet.
+His name is August "Auggie" Pullman.
+Auggie has a rare medical facial deformity, which has led to twenty-seven surgeries to help him breathe, see, hear, and remodel his face.

-He looks different making it difficult for him to have a life outside his family and close family friends.
-His mother decided that it was time for Auggie to face the real world, she enrolled him in a school to start his fifth grade.
+His appearance makes it difficult for him to have a life outside his family and close friends.
+His mother decides it’s time for Auggie to face the real world, so she enrolls him in school to start fifth grade.

-Adults can control themselves around children, but children never feel the need to pretend so Auggie’s first day in school was not grand.
-His elder sister Olivia “Via” Pullman too was having a difficult time in school, but she has learned to be second fiddle to her brother.
-As Via ages, it was becoming difficult to continue life alone, without the full attention of both her parents, Isabel (Julia Roberts) and Nate (Owen Wilson).
+Adults can control themselves around children, but kids never feel the need to pretend, so Auggie’s first day at school isn’t grand.
+His older sister, Olivia “Via” Pullman, is also having a difficult time in school, but she’s learned to play second fiddle to her brother.
+As Via gets older, it becomes harder for her to navigate life without the full attention of both her parents, Isabel (Julia Roberts) and Nate (Owen Wilson).

-The movie also dives into the lives of the close friends of both Auggie and Via, Jack and Miranda respectively.
-Miranda for one was more than just a friend to Via, she was like a sister and Auggie was to her, her little brother.
-She too was going through a lot, which caused her to severe her relationship with the one family she always felt welcomed, the Pullmans.
+The movie also dives into the lives of Auggie and Via’s close friends, Jack and Miranda, respectively.
+Miranda, for one, is more than just a friend to Via—she’s like a sister, and Auggie is like her little brother.
+She, too, is going through a lot, which causes her to distance herself from the one family where she always felt welcomed: the Pullmans.
+Jack, on the other hand, is struggling to keep his scholarship and maintain his friendships with both Auggie and the popular boys at school.

-The movie’s screenplay merges all these different struggles into a classic almost two hours performance.
-The casts were a match on screen and the movie is worth owning a copy of.
+The movie’s screenplay merges all these different struggles into a classic, nearly two-hour performance.
+The cast is a perfect match on screen, and the movie is worth owning a copy of.

 0 comments: